82nd Street–Jackson Heights station: Later years

-As part of the 2015–2019 Capital Program, the MTA would renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that has been delayed for several years but is slated to begin in mid-2020.
-Conditions at these stations were among the worst of all stations in the subway system.
+As part of the 2015–2019 Capital Program, the MTA announced plans to renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that had been delayed for several years.
+Conditions at these stations were reported to be among the worst of all stations in the subway system.
+The Manhattan-bound platform at the 82nd Street–Jackson Heights station was closed for renovation on May 15, 2023, and reopened on April 19, 2024.
+The Flushing-bound platform at this station was closed for renovation on May 6, 2024, and reopened on January 22, 2025.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center track is used by the peak direction rush hour <7> express service.
 Both platforms have beige windscreens and brown canopies supported by green frames and columns in the center and black waist-high steel fences at either ends.
 The station signs are in the standard black name plate in white lettering.
-Each platform has a large "82" sign between the two staircases to the mezzanine below.
+Prior to the station's rehabilitation in the 2020s, each platform had a large "82" sign between the two staircases to the mezzanine below.

 Exits

 This station's one entrance/exit is an elevated station house beneath the tracks.
 It is built of wood and bricks and has a concrete flooring.
 It has three staircases from all corners of 82nd Street and Roosevelt Avenue except the southeast one and a token booth in the center.
 Two turnstile banks at either ends lead to a waiting area/crossunder and one staircase to each platform at the center.